 Pāteke/brown teal are one of the rarest native waterfowl found on mainland New Zealand.

-In December 2017 there was exciting news with six ducklings spotted on a camera placed near a feeder on the river – proof the extensive predator control in the area is successful in keeping stoat and feral cat numbers down.
+In December 2017 there was exciting news with six ducklings spotted on a camera placed near a feeder on the river – proof the extensive predator control in the area is successful in keeping stoat and feral cat numbers down and allowing the ducks to breed.

 The birds all have transmitters and DOC rangers regularly monitor them, they have been spotted as far away as the Awaroa Lodge and Totaranui.
 The success of the release means further pāteke will be released over coming years.